 Fees - £1300 per term or £330 per month over a 12 month period.

 SML College is part of the educational charity, the Centre for Self Managed Learning.
-It is inspected and approved by East Sussex County Council as an educational provider.
+Following a positive visit from Ofsted in October 2016 the Department for Education has agreed that SML College is not a school.
 Our unique position allows us to operate outside the constraints of school regulations such as curriculum requirements.

 Peter Humphriesformer headteacher